OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:6

-> But the worthless, every one of them will be thrust away like thorns,
+> But the worthless, all of them will be cast aside like thorns,
-> Because they cannot be taken in hand;
+> Because they cannot be handled;

 ## 2 Samuel 23:7

-> But the man who touches them
+> But whoever touches them
-> Must be armed with iron and the shaft of a spear,
+> Must be equipped with iron and the shaft of a spear,
-> And they will be completely burned with fire in their place.”
+> And they will be utterly burned with fire where they lie.”

 ---